Treatments for Postmenopausal Symptoms

 Stress urinary incontinence would not appear to be helped by oestrogen alone, but it does seem to add to the action of other treatments currently used.

 Pelvic floor muscle exercises can help keep your pelvic floor muscles in good shape and give you more control over your bladder.
-Please use the Conservative Treatment menu, at the top of the page to the left hand side, to find information on these exercises.
+If you would like to find out more about pelvic floor exercises, click here.